 The apartment that you choose will be your home for the duration of the lease you sign.
 Home is a place where we find peace and solace from the hustle and bustle of the work, school, and play we call life.
-Before you make this pivotal decision in your life there are two aspects you have to thoroughly consider; your needs in comparison to the contrast of your wants.
+Before you make this pivotal decision in your life, there is one important aspect you have to thoroughly consider: your needs in comparison to your wants.

-If you are single with no children, you need a studio maybe even a one bedroom although you may want a lot of extra space.
+If you are single with no children, you need a studio, maybe even a one-bedroom, although you may want a lot of extra space.
 If you have a pet, you need a complex that will allow you to have pets.
-If you are a single, young female, you need an apartment that offers a sense of security.
+If you are a single young female, you need an apartment that offers a sense of security.
 You should also consider your lifestyle.
-If you are young and enjoy entertaining guests then an apartment above an elderly couple may not be the best fit.
-We can go on and on with the list of needs but you get the gist and you know you the best so plug away.
+If you are young and enjoy entertaining guests, then an apartment above an elderly couple may not be the best fit.
+We can go on and on with the list of needs, but you get the idea, and you know you the best, so plug away.

-Now that we have appeased the adult within (being responsible and all), we can focus a little on our inner child, the part of us that wants regardless of need or consequence.
+Now that we have appeased the adult within (being responsible and all), we can focus a little on our inner child, the part of us that wants, regardless of need.
 Since you have compiled a financially doable “needs” column, you can reassess your situation and revisit some of the “wish” items on your list.
 If you can reasonably afford extras, you can now delve into your list of wants and desires and tailor your apartment search to your personality.
-This is your chance to focus on things that come secondary to your needs such as extra closet space, a pool and laundry room.
-Apartment amenities are also important so take a moment to consider what will help make you comfortable in your new home.
+This is your chance to focus on things that come secondary to your needs, such as extra closet space, a pool, and a laundry room.
+Apartment amenities are also important, so take a moment to consider what will help make you comfortable in your new home.

-If you want an apartment with a fantastic view there is no clause in this system that states that you cannot seek this in an apartment.
-Just remember, never overshadow your needs with your wants because in the long run, you can live without your wants, but it is hard to live without that which you need.
+If you want an apartment with a fantastic view, there is no clause in this system that states that you cannot seek this in an apartment.
+Just remember to never overshadow your needs with your wants.
+In the long run, you can live without your wants, but it is hard to live without your needs.
 Ultimately, everyone seeks happiness and comfortable living in a complex with reasonable prices and high-quality apartments so you can have more of what you want without hurting your budget.

-Of course, Ovation offers something for everyone.
-If you're interested in visiting our properties, you can see all of their stunning photos here.
+Ovation offers something for everyone.
+If you're interested in visiting our properties, you can see all of our stunning communities here.